Health systems strengthening

 Over the last twenty years, we have been working closely with partners in countries affected by neglected tropical diseases (NTDs).

 Through these partnerships, especially with the ministries of health, we have shared knowledge and expertise and supported the delivery of treatment to tackle these diseases.
 We have done this through the existing health systems.
-As a result of this collaboration, we’ve supported the delivery of one billion treatments for schistosomiasis and soil-transmitted helminths since our establishment in 2002.
+As a result of this collaboration, we’ve supported the delivery of over one billion treatments for schistosomiasis and soil-transmitted helminths since our establishment in 2002.

-In light of our new strategy, we will continue our close partnerships with ministries of health, exploring wider opportunities where our skills, expertise and relationships can support and strengthen health systems in the countries we support.
+As documented in our new strategy, we will continue our close partnerships with ministries of health, exploring wider opportunities where our skills, expertise and relationships can support and strengthen health systems in the countries we support.

 What is a health system?